|

 Should a way be found to activate primary consciousness while we are at a normal level of integration, the higher centers would be swamped with input that could not be processed.
 Restricted to formal operations conducted logically and serially, we would be compulsively in desperate cope in present time and unable to inhibit responses to incoming stimuli selectively.
 This is the state that a Kung-Fu or Karate expert is able to attain momentarily, in order to deliver a blow with the full force of the sensori-motor system and with the level of accuracy possible in this heightened mode of sensory acuity.
 A fraction of a second would seem like several seconds at this speed of signaling - time would stand still.

-As the higher cortex becomes more developed there is both a better specialization and delegation of functions, and a greater degree of integration of those functions, with whole-brain synchrony of dominant wavelengths, so that the degree of inhibition of primary centers can be reduced.
+With the application of advanced Mind Development techniques, the higher cortex becomes more developed.
+There is both a better specialization and delegation of functions, and a greater degree of integration of those functions, with whole-brain synchrony of dominant wavelengths, so that the degree of inhibition of primary centers can be reduced.
 Ultimately the secondary system of higher centers can fully integrate with the sensori-motor mode of consciousness.
 With the mature intuition of developed Metaversion, the higher centers will be able to undertake many operations simultaneously in parallel; linear thinking will be complemented by fully developed lateralism.

 Note: The speed of thought and abundance of creativity that accompanies Metaversion has superficial resemblance to the abilities that frequently accompany mania.
 Like the Metavert, a person who has become manic has overcome the Superego; however, due to a lack of Ego strength and maturity he fails to make the transition to a higher stage of consciousness - a creative consciousness; he remains bound and driven by the instinctive impulses of the Id, which are no longer moderated by the Superego.
 A warning: when there has been insufficient cognitive development to build Ego strength, overcoming the Superego by the use of drugs - or by any other means that does not strengthen the Ego - can lead to Mania.